nickczh/nickchua/_posts/2023-12-22-Penetration-Testing-Methodology.md

   -ft                 Filter by number of milliseconds to the first response byte, either greater or less than.
 EG: >100 or <100
   -fw                 Filter by amount of words in response.
 Comma separated list of word counts and ranges
 ```
+##### DNS Subdomain Enumeration
+Talk about adding new subdomain to the etc/hosts file.

+> Seclists

+To be continued.